-Can I have custom black and white lists?
+Can I have custom block and allow lists?

 Yes!
-Through our admin interface or API you can create custom white and black lists for each license key.
+Through our admin interface or API you can create custom block and allow lists for each license key.
 This allows you to manage your own profanity list.

 Why make this a web service as opposed to just a profanity filter library?

 WebPurify eliminates the nuisance of having to maintain your own profanity database, which is a time-consuming task.
 We’re always working to increase the accuracy of WebPurify and to make sure it is compatible with all coding languages.
 As time goes on, we’ll be releasing even more new features that you will be able to implement without installing new software.

 How many characters can I post to WebPurify per submission?

 Currently WebPurify has a limit of 30,000 characters.
 The larger the text submitted, the longer it will take to return results.
 If you require larger submission limits please contact our sales department about a custom solution.

 My application will make MANY requests to your service, can WebPurify handle it?

 Yes!
 WebPurify is hosted in a cloud environment, which scales automatically to meet capacity.
 This ensures that the response time of our service and yours never slows during periods of high traffic.
 Please note, we do limit the number of simultaneous connections from a single IP address.

 Can I host WebPurify on my own servers?